 Types of lists

 These are lists generated based on the Google Ads Customer Match feature.
-Customer lists allow you to upload contact information that your customers have shared with you, like emails or zip codes, to show ads to your customers as they browse across Google's properties like Google Search or YouTube.
-Learn more About Customer Match.
+Customer lists allow you to upload contact information that your customers have shared with you, such as emails or zip codes, to show ads to your customers as they browse across Google properties like Google Search or YouTube.
+Learn more About Customer Match

 This list keeps track of people who’ve already called your business.
 You can re-engage with these users by showing follow-up ads, or exclude them from future ads to focus solely on new leads.
 Additionally, you can target specific ad formats or adjust bids for people on your list.
 These lists are automatically generated, and you won’t be able to add or remove individual members.
 Callers will appear as a website visitors list.